 9.3 Take action to counter negative publicity.

-- Tell suppliers and customers at the same time as you tell the workforce.
+- Inform suppliers and customers.
 Explain the reasons and the long-term benefits.

 9.4 People under notice of redundancy are hard to manage and the quality of the work they produce may drop.

-- Consider inviting non-essential people or those who may cause unrest to leave before their notice is up, with pay in lieu.
+- Consider inviting non-essential people to leave before their notice is up, with pay in lieu.
 Legal problems may arise if you let them go before the consultation period is over.

 - People under notice should not be made responsible for key customers, essential machinery or confidential databases.